Rachel Hyde-Harvey: Career

 Rachel began her acting career in 1998, when she has played Juliet in the drama Romeo and Juliet.
 In 2000, she took part in two theater productions, both at Wellingborough Castle Youth Theatre: Road, in the role of Helen, and Haroun and the Sea of Stories.
 In 2001, she played Abigail in The Crucible at Wellingborough Castle Youth Theatre.
 Rachel was in the cast of Bad'nuff in London's Soho Theatre, playing Jay.
 In 2002 she briefly appeared in the music video for Busted's ‘That’s what I go to school for’.
-In 2004, she played Amy in the hit teen drama I Dream on the BBC.
+In 2004, she played Amy in the hit teen drama I Dream on the BBC, where she spoke in an American accent.
 In 2007, Rachel played Margo in My Family and Other Animals at the Jersey Arts Centre/Corfu.
 From November 2008 to January 2009, Rachel played Belle in Beauty and the Beast at the South Hill Park Hill Arts Centre in Bracknell.
 From 2008 to 2010, she played Sofia in Sofia's Diary on Bebo and Channel 5.
 She was an extra in Harry Potter and the Prisoner of Azkaban as an Hogwarts' chorus member.
 In 2015 she appeared in The Survival Code's "Rat Race" official video.